eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/main.rst

 ================

 This node kind does require **active** interaction with the user to perform its action.
-User can use method :code:`request_job_solution` to send a new *Job*.
+Users can use method :code:`request_job_solution` to send a new *Job*.
 The thread calling this method will wait until the whole process has finished and the *Solution* has arrived from the *Computing Node* in charge of this *Job*.
 By destroying the node every internal entity is correctly destroyed.

 Steps